davidB/run_on_jvm/README.md

 # Motivations

-I would like to be able to use java/scala (or any other jvm language) as shell scripting (like python, ruby,...).
+I would like :
+* to be able to use java/scala (or any other jvm language) as shell scripting (like python, ruby,...).
+* to provide single source file tool, lib, plugin

 ## T0